Dinosaur Soft Tissue Discovered

-In light of this stunning new revelation that approximately 50% of the samples had soft tissue, a new question surfaced: why hadn’t tests been conducted on literally any other past collected fossil specimen?
-This question was proposed to Thomas Holtz Jr. of the University of Maryland he said, “The reason it [hadn’t] been discovered before is no right-thinking paleontologist would do what Mary did with her specimens”4 [emphasis added].
-Clearly, “right-thinking” here refers to any scientist assuming current accepted models would not expect to find such evidence.
-Of course, since the 1800’s and the domination of Darwinian evolutionary models no ‘right-minded’ scientist would expect to find soft tissue in bones supposed to be millions of years old, and as history proves, literally no one did.
-In other words, if it does not fit “the model” science never looked.
+In light of this stunning new revelation that approximately 50% of the samples had soft tissue, a new question surfaced: why hadn’t tests been conducted on any other past collected fossil specimen?
+This question was proposed to Thomas Holtz Jr. of the University of Maryland.
+He said, “The reason it [hadn’t] been discovered before is no right-thinking paleontologist would do what Mary did with her specimens”4 [emphasis added].
+Clearly, “right-thinking” here refers to any scientist assuming currently accepted models would not expect to find such evidence.
+Of course, since the 1800s and the domination of Darwinian evolutionary models, no ‘right-minded’ scientist would expect to find soft tissue in bones supposed to be millions of years old, and as history proves, literally no one did.
+In other words, if it does not fit “the model,” science never looks.

 By 2007 the scientific community could breathe a sigh of relief.
-Mary and her team did research and found that “iron is in abundance in the blood which is highly reactive with other molecules, so the body maintains these molecules in tight confines.
-Iron binds to molecules which prevent these molecules from wreaking havoc on the tissues of the body.
-It was these iron embedded particles [called hemoglobin].
-She explained in her analysis that “after death…iron is set free from its cage.
-It forms minuscule iron nanoparticles and also generates free radicals, which are highly reactive…involved in aging.”3
+Mary and her team researched and found that “iron is abundant in the blood, which is highly reactive with other molecules, so the body maintains these molecules in tight confines.
+Iron binds to molecules which prevent these molecules from wreaking havoc on the body’s tissues.
+It was these iron-embedded particles [called hemoglobin].

-Iron as the solution was difficult to imagine as these elements and biological soft tissues certainly were not new to science.
+Iron as the solution was difficult to imagine as these elements and biological soft tissues certainly was not new to science.
 It is difficult to conceive that any substance could retain soft tissue and protection from decay for a thousand years, let alone tens of millions of years!
-Upon closer examination of the iron research and data more problems emerged.
+Upon closer examination of the iron research and data, more problems emerged.

 Fossils require rapid burial in water

-As a side note, the publication also notes that it was special circumstances that these bones were presumed to be covered quickly [not allowed to decay normally] as in a flood event and with sandstone which is porous and keeps away bacteria.
-Therefore, the right conditions of the sample being “covered rapidly by sandstone in perhaps a flood event”6 combined with iron acting like a formaldehyde that could last millions upon millions of years science had it explanation and Darwinian evolution was still safe.
+Therefore, the right conditions of the sample being “covered rapidly by sandstone in perhaps a flood event” combined with “iron acting like formaldehyde” that could last millions upon millions of years science had its explanation, and Darwinian evolution was still safe. -6

 - National Geographic “T. Rex Soft Tissue Found Preserved” Hillary Mayell March 24, 2005.